Land-use forecasting: Discussion

-Robert Crosby in the University Research Office of the US DOT was very much interested in the applications of dynamics to urban analysis, and when the DOT program was active some work was sponsored (Kahn (ed) 1981).
+Robert Crosby in the University Research Office of the US DOT was very much interested in the applications of dynamics to urban analysis, and when the DOT program was active some work was sponsored.
 The funding for that work ended, and we doubt if any new work was seeded.

 The analyses discussed use land rent ideas.
 The direct relation between transportation and land rent is assumed, e.g., as per Stevens.
 There is some work that takes a less simple view of land rent.
 An interesting example is Thrall (1987).
 Thrall introduces a consumption theory of land rent that includes income effects; utility is broadly considered.
 Thrall manages both to simplify analytic treatment making the theory readily accessible and develop insights about policy and transportation.

-Future land use can be forecasted by using methods of Artificial Intelligence and discrete mathematics (Papadimitriou, 2012).
+Future land use can be forecasted by using methods of Artificial Intelligence and discrete mathematics.